Our approach to graduate training

 Finally I ask my graduate students to invest in and support the lab mission and all its members, provide constructive feedback on how to improve the lab, and work to create an honest, supportive environment.

 I encourage prospective students with excellent qualifications to apply to my lab if I can advise you well in the areas you want to pursue.
 It makes sense to work with me if you are interested in one or more of: community, climate and ecosystem ecology, avian and plant ecology, consequences of biodiversity change, ecological responses and feedbacks to climate changes, or assessing effectiveness of conservation practices.
 It also makes sense to work with me if ecology is your chief disciplinary interest and you expect to include a significant field component in your thesis research.
-If you decide to apply to my lab group, be as specific as possible about what you want to work on, with the understanding that it can evolve during your first 1-2 years of a Ph.D. program or initial months of an M.S. program.
+If you decide to apply to my lab group, be as specific as possible about what you want to work on, with the understanding that it can evolve during your first 1-2 years of a Ph.D. program.